rmia46/codeforces-stat-tracker/README.md

-# 📊 Codeforces Stats Viewer
+# 📊 Codeforces Stats Tracker

 A sleek and interactive web app to visualize Codeforces problem-solving stats using **Tailwind CSS** and **Chart.js**.